Wilfred De'Ath: Post-BBC era

 Sometime after his marriage ended, De'Ath lived as a vagrant in France, and since 1993, De'Ath appeared in court over 30 times and was sent primarily by remand to prison between four and six times for petty thefts, by his own admission.
 He also wrote about staying in expensive hotels for long periods of time without paying.
 The experiences of these years provided De'Ath with both his public persona, as both a "gentleman" and a "scrounger", and the material for his column in The Oldie.
 He also wrote his column from the perspective of a prisoner.

-On 11 November 2012, De'Ath was arrested as part of Operation Yewtree in an alleged connection with the Jimmy Savile–BBC sex scandal; he was later released without charge after the complainant withdrew her statement.
-De'Ath was later told that he would not face any charges, and said that the police action had been "overzealous".
+On 11 November 2012, De'Ath was arrested as part of Operation Yewtree in an alleged connection with the Jimmy Savile–BBC sex scandal.
+The complainant withdrew her statement, and the Crown Prosecution Service decided that he would not be prosecuted.
+After De'Ath was told that he would not face any charges, he said that the police action had been "overzealous".